philipturner/home-built-stm/README.md

 _<b>Left:</b> The SOIC-8 right after reflow soldering via hot air. <b>Right:</b> After wiping the leads with IPA on a cloth.
 Notice the visible strands of cloth left over._

+The results for the QFNs look good.
+Cleaner than the SOIC-8.
+While the QFN-4x4 does have an obvious short, it isn’t from the pads that were skewed out of alignment when applying the stencil (left).
+Rather, it comes from a series of pads that had light solder bridges to begin with (top).

+The continuity test indicated only 1 short for the QFN-4x4, the same one observed visually.
+The continuity test indicated no shorts for the QFN-5x5.

 |               | QFN-20-4x4 | QFN-20-5x5 |
 | ------------- | :--------: | :--------: |
 | After Stencil | ![](./Documentation/ReflowSoldering/IMG_4556.JPG) | ![](./Documentation/ReflowSoldering/IMG_4557.JPG) |
 | After Reflow  | ![](./Documentation/ReflowSoldering/IMG_4562.JPG) | ![](./Documentation/ReflowSoldering/IMG_4563.JPG) |

 _Table showing the two QFNs during two different steps of the assembly process._

+I hand-soldered the SOT-23-5.
+All leads pass the continuity test to their pads, no shorts.
+Still difficult to hand-solder each individual pin when the pitch/pad size is so small.

 <p align="center">
 &nbsp;